Avoid

 The Future Development Strategy (FDS) sets out how the urban settlements and townships in the Nelson and Tasman regions will change and develop over the next 30 years.
 The FDS shows where future housing and business development is likely to be located, and how this development is likely to be phased and timed over the 30 year period.

 In preparing the FDS, each potential growth site was assessed against 28 criteria to assess its suitability for housing or business use.
-Within our District, the Council avoided low-lying coastal areas subject to long term sea level rise by excluding all land below 5m NZVD2016 datum.
+Within our District, the Council avoided low-lying coastal areas subject to long term sea level rise of up to 2m.

 The FDS will inform a range of local plans and strategies, including the Councils’ Long Term Plans, Infrastructure Strategies, Regional Land Transport Plans, and resource management plans.